royw/appimage-updater/README.md

 - Configure multiple applications to monitor
 - Check for updates at specified frequencies
-- Batch download multiple updates
+- Batch download multiple updates with retry logic
+- **Automatic checksum verification** for downloaded files (SHA256, SHA1, MD5)
 - Support for GitHub releases and other sources
 - Flexible configuration system
+- Robust error handling with automatic retries
+- Progress tracking with visual feedback

 ## Requirements